MostafaSamer/user-management-system/README.md

 - Create a form component and make it generate forms from json to all create all forms

 - Also we can split the components folder to `macro` and `micro` to manage big component like formes and header from small components like buttons and badges

+- Add request and responde interceptors to handle tokens and handle errors from API and redirect to 500 page